 I want to thank once again my cousins Leo Leonard and Sally Redinger that I wrote about a week or so ago.
 They shared this obituary of their grandfather, husband of Mary Anna Niehaus and father of Ruth Hoskinson Leonard.
-John A. Hoskinson Obituary, 1957: Lived in Indianapolis, IN, 1872-1957 The writer, Bess Watson, of the Indianapolis News, brings joy to this sad day the way she presents the memories of John's life.
+The writer, Bess Watson, of the Indianapolis News, brings joy to this sad day the way she presents the memories of John's life.

 --------------------------------------------------------------------------------